new-mind/pyjs/INSTALLATION.rst

 First step
 ==========

-For usage the bridge you should have SpiderMonkey engine v31.2 (mozjs-31.2.0 bellow) Here you can find instruction for getting and building the engine Also looks `Mozilla reference <https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Build_Documentation>`__
+| For usage the bridge you should have SpiderMonkey engine v31.2 (mozjs-31.2.0 bellow)
+| Here you can find instruction for getting and building the engine
+| Also looks `Mozilla reference <https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Build_Documentation>`__
+| Unfortunatly there is no needfull version in popular linux package managers so we will compile it from binary

 Getting
 -------